For rising 10th – 12th graders: Local Day Camp (Session 1): June 12th – June 16th, 2023

 Saadeddine Shehab is currently Head of the Assessment and Research team at the Siebel Center for Design (SCD) at the University of Illinois Urbana-Champaign.
 He works with a group of wonderful and talented people at SCD’s Assessment and Research Laboratory to conduct research that informs and evaluates the practice of teaching and learning human-centered design in formal and informal learning environments.
 His research focuses on studying students’ collaborative problem-solving processes and the role of the teacher in facilitating these processes in STEM classrooms.

-Taylor Tucker is an SCD scholar who studied engineering mechanics at the University of Illinois Urbana-Champaign (BSEM ’17).
+Taylor Tucker is an SCD fellow who studied engineering mechanics at the University of Illinois Urbana-Champaign (BSEM ’17).
 During that time, she became involved in interdisciplinary research focused on supporting engineering students’ collaborative work in small groups on open-ended design tasks.
 She believes that the current generation of researchers and educators is situated at a turning point for the future of engineering education, and her decision to pursue a master’s degree in the Digital Environments for Learning, Teaching, and Agency program at Illinois (MSCI ’21) was driven by the desire to contribute to the outcomes of that shift.
 Her stake in the future of engineering education has been shaped by two underlying values: 1) ill-structured problem-solving in design tasks that are both authentic to industry and able to address novel societal challenges (such as learning during the pandemic), and 2) relevant hands-on learning.
 Her work serves to integrate and support collaborative, experiential learning opportunities in the classroom for various learning levels.